maymay238xx/CFG--Data-Science---Aug25---May-Agboola/README.md

 - - [x] Task list example
 - Emojis count? 🤷🏾‍♀️🤣

-## 💻 Example project files included
+## 💻 Example Project Files included
 - `assignment-1.py` — a tiny Python script to commit and push
 - `.gitignore` — explaining what it does
 - `requirements.txt` — explaining how it works